Azure-Samples/ms-identity-java-servlet-webapp-authentication/2-Authorization-I/call-graph/README.md

 ## About the code

 This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain a token for MS Graph API.
 It leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.
 You must add these to your projects using Maven.
-As a developer, you may copy the `AuthHelper.java`,`Config.java`, `MsalAuthSession.java` and `GraphHelper.java` classes to your project to access the functionality demonstrated by this sample.
+As a developer, you may copy the contents of the `helpers` and `authservlets` package folders in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
+You'll also need an [authentication.properties file](src/main/resources/authentication.properties).

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.